makeworld-the-better-one/fmrl/spec.md

 The client SHOULD then display this error to the user, indicating that something failed.
 Clients shouldn't expect the error description to be only one line long, or to exist at all.

-Some clients may be designed to automatically request status updates in the background.
-Clients SHOULD stop automatically requesting a user that returns a 4xx status code.
-Other status codes such as 5xx SHOULD NOT cause this.

 ### Authentication

 APIs that allow updating data on the server must be protected with authentication.
 To keep things simple, [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization#basic_authentication) is used for each request that changes a user's status data.